 The support for the passing of this law by these organizations goes to show how needed the legislation is, and just how negative the impact of junk fees is in the United States.

-$250 Million is a large penalty.
+$250 million is a large penalty.
 It demonstrates how seriously authorities consider junk fees, and sets the precedent for the scale of punishment non-compliant businesses can expect to pay.

 Junk fees or junk businesses?